pytorch/pytorch/docs/source/sparse.rst

 PyTorch currently supports :ref:`COO<sparse-coo-docs>`, :ref:`CSR<sparse-csr-docs>`,
 :ref:`CSC<sparse-csc-docs>`, :ref:`BSR<sparse-bsr-docs>`, and :ref:`BSC<sparse-bsc-docs>`.

-We also have a prototype implementation to support :ref: `semi-structured sparsity<sparse-semi-structured-docs>`.
+We also have a beta implementation to support :ref: `semi-structured sparsity<sparse-semi-structured-docs>`.
 Please see the references for more details.

 Note that we provide slight generalizations of these formats.